Almost complex parallelizable manifolds: Kodaira dimension and special structures: A PDE system

 We now want to discuss a bit on this condition.
 Assume that $\alpha \neq 0$: then $\alpha_k \neq 0$ for some $k$ and so

-As a consequence, we can use condition \eqref{eq: condition} at most only for a finite number of integer $m$, and what we conclude is that the corresponding pluricanonical bundles $\omega_X^{\tensor m}$ have no pseudoholomorphic sections.
-By Corollary \ref{cor: propagation of solutions} the only information we can get is that for higher tensor powers of $\omega_X$ (the one corresponding to multiples of the aforementioned values of $m$) the only pseudoholomprhic section we know there must be is tre trivial one, and this actually gives us no information about Kodaira dimension.
+As a consequence, we can use condition \eqref{eq: condition} at most only for a finite number of integers $m$, and what we conclude is that the corresponding pluricanonical bundles $\canbund_X^{\tensor m}$ have no pseudoholomorphic sections.
+By Corollary \ref{cor: propagation of solutions} the only information we can get is that for higher tensor powers of $\canbund_X$ (the one corresponding to multiples of the aforementioned values of $m$) the only pseudoholomprhic section we can detect is the trivial one, and this actually gives us no information about Kodaira dimension.